Peter-E-Lenz/mgrslib/README.md

 ```

 When compared to another Grid object Grids sort spatially, Southwest to Northeast i.e. -180 W, -90 S is considered larger than 180 E, 90 N.
-Grids will thow an error when compared to another type.
+Grids will throw an error when compared to another type.

 ## Parsing